A programme that encourages thinking outside the box

 You aren’t afraid that if you recommend the programme to other people, you’ll create “competition”?

 “No, I want more people to take the plunge and take this programme!
-You don’t need to “just” focus on health economics or public health after completing it.
+You don’t need to “just” focus on public health after completing it.
 The programme brings up so many things that are relevant, important and affect u all.
 You can make use of what you have learned in politics, finance and many other areas once back at work.

 “I took leave of absence to study and give myself a boost as a dentist.
 But during the programme questions to do with public health have really won my heart.
 So we'll see what happens next, I'm open to whatever the future holds.”